simonschiller/permissioncheck/README.md

 * Build the plugin: `./gradlew -b buildSrc/build.gradle.kts assemble`
 * Run tests: `./gradlew -b buildSrc/build.gradle.kts test`
-* Run the tasks in the sample project: `./gradlew checkReleasePermissions`
+* Run the task in the sample project (single variant): `./gradlew checkReleasePermissions`
+* Run the task in the sample project (all variants): `./gradlew checkPermissions`

 The first test execution can take a while, since [Gradle TestKit](https://docs.gradle.org/current/userguide/test_kit.html) needs to re-download all dependencies, subsequent runs should be faster.
 Tests are executed during project sync, so the initial sync of this projects in Android Studio or IntelliJ can also be slow.